timmcginley/41934/Concepts/IDS/readme.md

 This is a web interface for filling in IDS schemas updated to the latest version v0.5 You can test it at https://www.xbim.it/xids?bs=true This is a web assembly application that is running entirely in your browser, and no information is exchanged with the xbim server.
 Taken from post by [CBenghi](https://github.com/CBenghi).

+## Documentation
+Documentation and an IDS tutorial can be found [here](https://github.com/buildingSMART/IDS/tree/master/Documentation)